nacular/doodle/docs/text.md

 ## Fonts

-### Doodle is also explicit about fonts

-You can specify a font when drawing text or have Doodle fallback to the default font otherwise.
+You can specify a font when drawing text or have Doodle fallback to the default.
 Fonts can be tricky, since they may not be present on the system at render time.
 This presents a race-condition for drawing text.

 Doodle provides a [`FontDetector`](https://github.com/pusolito/doodle/blob/master/Core/src/commonMain/kotlin/com/nectar/doodle/drawing/FontDetector.kt#L18)